alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 * description
 * link to download the data file

-The harvester will display the title and description from the metadata record on data.gov.uk.
+The harvester will display the title and description from the metadata record on [the data.gov.uk directory](https://data.gov.uk/search).
 This information helps users find data so make sure you [use popular keywords](https://www.gov.uk/guidance/content-design/data-and-analytics#how-to-optimise-your-content-for-search).

 ### Complete the title field